a2sheppy/gdtool/README.md

 # gdtool
 Tool for creating and working with MDN's `GroupData.json` file.
-Eventually I'd like this to have an assortment of commands to manage these files but for now it only has one feature: taking a specification, pulling out the WebIDL, and generating the `GroupData.json` formateed data for it.
+Eventually I'd like this to have an assortment of commands to manage these files but for now it only has one feature: taking a specification, pulling out the WebIDL, and generating the `GroupData.json` formatted data for it.

 ## Installation